 Figure 1.
 Schematic illustrating the carbon pools defined under IPCC Guidelines for national greenhouse gas inventories; corresponding ForC variables, and relationships among them.
 For each C pool, we show ForC variables corresponding to the stock, net annual increment, influx, and outflux.
-Most, but not all, EFDB-relevant ForC variables are shown here.
+Most, but not all, of the 40 EFDB-relevant ForC variables are shown here.
 Correspondence of ForC variables to IPCC criteria often depends upon measurement protocols (e.g., minimum stem diameter censused).
-Additional caveats are as follows: (a,b) branch fall and mortality of stems below the minimum stem diameter censused, which are necessary for a full accounting of dead organic matter production but typically assumed negligible for calculations of biomass change, are excluded by common measurement practice (a) or ForC variable definition (b); (c) assumes that leaf production equals leaf fall, or that changes in foliage biomass are negligble; (d,e) belowground components excluded by common measurement practice (d) or ForC variable definition (e); (f) excludes movement of dead wood into litter through breakage or size reduction; (g) measurements often limited to litter horizon (OL) and may exclude larger branches and stems classified as litter and/or the more decomposed layers of the O horizon. **This variable is techically EFDB-relevant but not selected for submission because their is no corresponding influx variable.
+Additional caveats are as follows: (a,b) branch fall and mortality of stems below the minimum stem diameter censused, which are necessary for a full accounting of dead organic matter production but typically assumed negligible for calculations of biomass change, are excluded by common measurement practice (a) or ForC variable definition (b); (c) assumes that leaf production equals leaf fall, or that changes in foliage biomass are negligble; (d,e) belowground components excluded by common measurement practice (d) or ForC variable definition (e); (f) excludes movement of dead wood into litter through breakage or size reduction; (g) measurements often limited to litter layer (OL) and may exclude larger branches and stems classified as litter and/or the more decomposed layers of the O horizon. **This variable is techically EFDB-relevant but not selected for submission because their is no corresponding influx variable.

 Land classification